-Hardening of the arteries (atherosclerosis) is the big issue.
-This is a process whereby plaque builds up on the inner linings of the arteries, which can lead to a narrowing or blocking of the arteries and eventually to a heart attack or stroke.
+Hardening of the arteries (atherosclerosis) is a big issue.
+This hardening is a process whereby plaque builds up on the inner linings of the arteries, which can lead to a narrowing or blocking of the arteries and eventually to a heart attack or stroke.

 My research shows that this process is preventable – and that through nutrition (plus, in some cases, low doses of cholesterol-lowering drugs) the risk of heart attack and heart failure can be eliminated.

-The plaque (atherosclerosis) building up in your arteries is caused by too much cholesterol in the blood.
+The cause of plaque (atherosclerosis) building up in your arteries is too much cholesterol in the blood.
 High cholesterol is one of the main risk factors for heart disease.
-High blood cholesterol levels are associated with the intake of high-fat products such as meat, fish, dairy and oil.
+High blood cholesterol levels are associated with the intake of high-fat products such as meat, fish, dairy, and oil.

 What happens to cholesterol when you stop eating these foods?

 Dr. Esselstyn put 18 patients with heart disease on a whole food plant based, oil-free diet and a low dose of cholesterol-lowering drugs.
 Within a few weeks, their cholesterol levels dropped significantly.

 In one of his patients, cholesterol levels dropped from 248 mg/dL to 137 mg/dL within 10 days.
 Scans showed that there was restored circulation in the area of the heart muscle that was deprived.
 Patients also discovered that their angina (chest pain) had disappeared.